 Juspay has been at the forefront of solving payments ops. for over 12+ years providing enterprise-grade products, solutions and support .
 We aim at unifying complex, diverse & innovative payment ecosystems and making payments seamless for the end users.

 The Juspay Authentication suite is a modular, standalone service that helps merchants gain visibility into authentication performance, ensure compliance, improve user experience, and stay future-ready - all with minimal technical efforts.
 Juspay offers a unified authentication SDK/API for any authentication mode.
-It helps merchants manage all their 3DS servers under one integration
+It helps merchants manage all their 3DS servers under one integration.

 Benefits of Juspay’s Payment Authentication Suite

-Modular Service - Merchants do not need to overhaul their existing payment stack.
+1. Modular Service - Merchants do not need to overhaul their existing payment stack.
 Juspay’s authentication suite can be used only for payment authentication, and even selectively for specific features or products.

-Easy Integration - Juspay’s payment authentication suite offers client SDKs in multiple languages and native authentication SDKs to handle frontend operations smoothly with minimal technical efforts.
+2. Easy Integration - Juspay’s payment authentication suite offers client SDKs in multiple languages and native authentication SDKs to handle frontend operations smoothly with minimal technical efforts.

-Payment Service Provider(PSP) and Authentication Provider Agnostic - Juspay’s payment authentication suite works independently of PSPs or authentication providers.
+3. Payment Service Provider(PSP) and Authentication Provider Agnostic - Juspay’s payment authentication suite works independently of PSPs or authentication providers.
 Authentication and authorization are decoupled, and any PSP can use the authentication response given by the authentication service for authorization.

-Future-Proof Architecture - The SDK and APIs are designed to support future product integrations.
+4. Future-Proof Architecture - The SDK and APIs are designed to support future product integrations.
 With a single integration, merchants can add new features with no code changes - just simple dashboard configurations.
 Juspay’s payment authentication suite can handle authentication with external providers, acquirers, card network and issuer products.

-Out-of-the-Box Compliance - Juspay’s payment authentication suite ensures global compliance by adapting requests to meet specific market regulations.
+5. Out-of-the-Box Compliance - Juspay’s payment authentication suite ensures global compliance by adapting requests to meet specific market regulations.
 Merchants can send the same request across markets, and Juspay will handle the compliance logic in the background.

-Granular Control - Merchants have full control over how payment authentication is executed, within the boundaries of regulatory compliance.
+6. Granular Control - Merchants have full control over how payment authentication is executed, within the boundaries of regulatory compliance.
 Juspay’s payment authentication suite provides multiple levers to the merchants to control the authentication behaviour of the transaction.
 This allows merchants to implement their own strategy safely.

-Rich Data and Analytics - Juspay’s payment authentication suite offers rich non-sensitive authentication data to merchants, enabling them to gain insights into their authentication flows.
+7. Rich Data and Analytics - Juspay’s payment authentication suite offers rich non-sensitive authentication data to merchants, enabling them to gain insights into their authentication flows.
 An advanced analytics dashboard provides merchants with data across dimensions like market, issuer, network, and user segments.
 This visibility helps merchants fine-tune strategies and improve conversion rates.

-Customizable UI - Juspay’s payment authentication suite offers flexible UI customization options, allowing merchants to seamlessly align the checkout experience with their app’s look and feel.
+8. Customizable UI - Juspay’s payment authentication suite offers flexible UI customization options, allowing merchants to seamlessly align the checkout experience with their app’s look and feel.
 From theme and background color to font and button styles, the SDK makes it easy to blend the authentication UI into the overall user interface.

 Conclusion

-As payment authentication continues to evolve, merchants need a solution that’s not only compliant and secure but also flexible and data-driven.
 Juspay’s payment authentication suite offers just that - empowering merchants with visibility, control, and scalability.
 In an era where seamless payments drive conversion and loyalty, investing in the right payment authentication strategy is no longer optional - it’s essential.